shuozhixu/JCP_2025/README.md

 ## Single crystalline pure metals

 There are two pure metals, Cu and Ag.
 To provide references, we can simulate the dislocation/void interactions in Ag, and compare results with those in nanolaminates.
 The dislocation line should be 5 nm, the same as those used in nanolaminates.
 There are two types of boundary conditions along the dislocation line direction: periodic boundary conditions and traction-free boundary conditions.
-Thus, there are 6 cases in total.
+For the first boundary condition, the two void positions are equivalent, and so only the three void diameters should be considered.
+For the second boundary condition, the two void positions are not equivalent.
+Thus, 9 LAMMPS simulations should be conducted in single crystalline Ag.

 The dislocation/void interactions in a Cu single crystal where the periodic boundary conditions were applied along the dislocation line were modeled in [a previous paper](http://dx.doi.org/10.1088/1361-651X/ab8358), which should be studied closely.